 - any other mitigating or aggravating circumstances that may exist;

-- the disciplinary history and industry experience of both the member firm and the person proposed by the firm to serve as the responsible supervisor of the disqualified person.
+- the disciplinary history and industry experience of both the funding portal member and the person proposed by the funding portal member to serve as the responsible supervisor of the disqualified person.

 The Important Role of Supervision

-Pursuant to FINRA Rule 3110, each member must establish, maintain, and enforce written procedures to supervise the activities of its registered representatives and associated persons that are reasonably designed to achieve compliance with applicable securities laws and regulations and with applicable FINRA rules.
-It is particularly important for members to be prepared to implement appropriate supervisory controls when it sponsors the association of a person who is subject to disqualification or when it seeks to retain its membership after becoming subject to disqualification.
-This is the case because in virtually every application that the NAC approves, it will do so subject to the applicant member's agreement to implement a special supervisory plan.
+Pursuant to FP Rule 300(a), each funding portal member must establish and maintain a system to supervise the activities of its associated persons that is reasonably designed to achieve compliance with applicable securities laws and regulations and with the FP rules.
+It is particularly important for a funding portal member to be prepared to implement appropriate supervisory controls when it sponsors the association of a person who is subject to disqualification or when it seeks to continue its membership after becoming subject to disqualification.
+In virtually every application that Member Regulation approves, it will do so subject to the funding portal member's agreement to implement a heightened supervisory plan.

-If FINRA approves an application, it must then file a notice with the SEC pursuant to SEC Rule 19h-1 notifying the Commission of its decision.
+If FINRA approves an application, it must then file a notice with the SEC pursuant to SEA Rule 19h-1 notifying the SEC of its decision.
 The SEC must review and approve that decision before it takes effect.
 The SEC will notify FINRA of its decision by written communication.

-If FINRA denies an application (pursuant to SEC Rule 19d-1), the member firm and the aggrieved individual have rights of appeal to the SEC.
-The appeal must be filed within 30 days of FINRA’s decision.
-The appeal process usually takes at least several months.
+If FINRA denies an Application (pursuant to SEA Rule 19d-1), the funding portal member and the aggrieved individual have rights of appeal to the SEC.

-FINRA examiners conduct periodic special SD examinations to ensure compliance with supervisory conditions and to monitor for other problems.
+FINRA examiners conduct periodic special statutory disqualification examinations to review for compliance with supervisory conditions and to monitor for other problems.
 FINRA classifies individuals and members subject to disqualification into three tiers with corresponding examination requirements.

 Tier I generally consists of individuals and members subject to disqualification because of securities or commodities-related misconduct including crimes described in Section 15(b)(4) of the Exchange Act.

 Disqualified members and persons in Tiers I and II are subject to periodic examination.
-District Office staff has discretion to conduct more frequent or additional SD examinations if it believes that more frequent examinations are appropriate, for example because of past violations of the approved terms and conditions.
+District Office staff has discretion to conduct more frequent or additional statutory disqualification examinations if it believes that more frequent examinations are appropriate, for example because of past violations of the approved terms and conditions.